We've grown in steamy basements, icy barns, and more than a few temperamental tents across the Midwest, and Ohio keeps us on our toes.

 Seeds?
 Legal to buy now.
 One wrinkle on the horizon: federal changes could eventually impact interstate seed shipping.
 Our two cents?
 If you're planning a run, source legit genetics sooner rather than later.

-We're here for you with fast, discreet delivery and a germination guarantee from our Amsterdam HQ: Weedseedsexpress.
+We're here for you with fast, discreet delivery and a germination guarantee from our New York warehouse: WeedSeedsExpress.

 This isn't legal advice, just grower-to-grower common sense.
 Always check the most current guidance from official Ohio sources before you pop beans.